 Fiduciary funds-Fiduciary funds are used to account for resources held for the benefit of parties outside the Town.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the Town's own programs.
 The Town is responsible for ensuring that the assets reported in these funds are used for their intended purpose.
-The Town maintains one fiduciary fund, the Agency Fund.
+The Town maintains one fiduciary fund, the Custodial Fund.

-The fiduciary fund financial statement can be found on page 30 of this report.
+The fiduciary fund financial statements can be found on pages 30-31 of this report.

 Notes to the financial statements-The notes provide additional information that is essential to a full understanding of the data provided on the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 31-60 of this report.
+The notes to the financial statements can be found on pages 32-60 of this report.

-Other information-In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the Town's progress in funding its obligation to provide postemployment benefits to its employees, the Town's net pension liabilities, and the Town's budgetary comparisons for the General Fund, Highway Fund, Sewer Fund, and Consolidated Garbage Fund.
+Other information-In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the Town's net pension liabilities, the changes in the Town's total other postemployment benefits ("OPEB") liability, and the Town's budgetary comparisons for the General Fund, Highway Fund, Sewer Fund, and Consolidated Garbage Fund.
 Required supplementary information and a related note to the required supplementary information can be found on pages 61-70 of this report.